 - Enter the number of days to wait before sending the email.
 (An empty field will cause the email to fail.)

 - If this is a single email campaign, enter the number 0 to use the Start Date from the Settings tab.

 - Entering a number here will cause that email to wait for the defined number of days until it is sent.

-- If the Days Delayed field is left empty, it will be highlighted in red as a reminder to enter a value.
+- If the Days Delayed field is left empty, it would be highlighted in red as a reminder to enter a value.

-- In our example to the right, we are sending three emails out, 7 days after each other.
+- In our example to the right, we are sending three emails out, seven days after each other.

 - Enter a Subject that will appear in the subject line of your email.